digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_goals.md

 {: .info }
 > **Exercise**
 >
-> Classification exercise (rotating papers every 5 min)
+> Classification exercise (rotating papers to the next student every 5 min, colleting the batch at the end and moving it to the beginning of the line once)

 **Before**